How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 Place a nice FSBO sign by the road

 Consider getting a custom yard sign rather than purchasing a generic one you write on with a Sharpie.
-You can order a custom sign on a site like Vistaprint with your contact information, plus a stand, for as little as $9.99 plus shipping.
+You can order a custom sign on a site like Vistaprint, complete with your contact details and a sturdy stand.
 Note that some MLS providers may have rules about whether you can post a FSBO yard sign while your home is on the MLS.

 Share on social media